 If you decide to trust an Accident Claims UK solicitor to handle your compensation claim, we will arrange for you to undergo a medical assessment to determine how serious your injuries are and what the damage is likely to be to your quality of life.
 This will help us determine how much compensation you should be awarded for your elbow injury claims.

-Do you want to know what your compensation claim is worth?
+Do you want to know what the average compensation is for a broken elbow?
 Use our compensation claim calculator to determine how much compensation you could claim for your elbow injuries.
-The elbow injury claim calculator calculates average settlements awarded for elbow injuries, based on the type of injury and the effects of the injury.
+The elbow injury claim calculator calculates average settlements awarded for elbow injuries.
+They are based on the type of injury and the effects of the injury.

 |Injury||Severity||Average settlement awarded||Notes:|

 What can be claimed for if you seek compensation?
-The main part of your compensation settlement award will be general damages.
-This will be compensation for your injuries and the pain and suffering you have experienced as a result.
+The first part of your compensation settlement award will be general damages.
+These compensate you for the pain and suffering caused by your injuries, and are exhibited in the table above.

-The second smaller part of your compensation award will be special damages, which will serve to compensate you for any out of pocket expenses you endured as a result of your injuries.
+The second part of your compensation award could be special damages, which will serve to compensate you for any out of pocket expenses you endured as a result of your injuries.
 This includes loss of earnings and loss of future earnings (such as loss of pension income if you were caused to miss pension payments due to your injuries), medical expenses, transport expenses and at-home care expenses.
+However, you must provide proof of these expenses to claim them back.

 Accident Claims UK offers potential clients looking to make an elbow injury claim a free legal consultation.
 Call us today to speak to one of our friendly and knowledgeable advisors.
 We will assess whether or not you have a legitimate claim for compensation, and if you do we will estimate how much your elbow injury claim is worth and provide you with an expert personal injury solicitor who has the right expertise to win your elbow injury claims for you.